spiritix/php-chrome-html2pdf/README.md

 - Make sure you've installed all [OS specific dependencies](https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md#chrome-headless-doesnt-launch-on-unix).
 - Manually set the path to your Node.js executable using the `$converter->setNodePath()` method.
+- Footer or header are not visible?
+See [here](https://github.com/spiritix/php-chrome-html2pdf/issues/66).

 ## Contributing